antholeole/blog/src/content/blog/patching-software-using-nix.md

 ```

 Remember how we said we want to apply the default patches first? that's where the `o.patches or []` comes from.
 We're telling nix that we want to create a list that either has the patches specified or an empty list, and then appending our own patches.
-If you're initalized this as a git repo, remember to `git add mypatch.patch` - otherwise nix will say it can't find that file.
+If you're initialize this as a git repo, remember to `git add mypatch.patch` - otherwise nix will say it can't find that file.

 ## Running and verifying